shackley/swift-blade/README.md

 **Q: How is the dependency graph validated?**

 Unlike Dagger, a Blade component's dependency graph is validated at runtime immediately upon component initialization.
 If a dependency does not have a registered provider, a `fatalError` will occur.
 This is largely due to the fact that the current [macro](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros/) implementation does not have context APIs that allow a macro to glean semantic information about types found in a delcaration at the time of expansion.
 If such an APIs were to be added, this validation could potentially occurr at compile time.

-**Q: Why do `@Provider`s attached to initializers have to specify their provided type?**

-Currently, swift macros are not provided with any lexical scope information at the time of expansion, so it isn't possible for a `@Provider` macro to know which type the initializer belongs to otherwise.